Jennifer Niven: Life and career

-Niven grew up in Richmond, Indiana.
-As well as writing novels, Niven has also worked as a screenwriter, journalist and an associate producer at ABC Television.
+Jennifer Niven grew up in Richmond, Indiana.
+As well as writing novels, Niven has also worked as a screenwriter, a journalist, and as an associate producer at ABC Television.

-Her first two books were non-fiction narratives called The Ice Master (published in 2000) and Ada Blackjack: A True Story of Survival in the Arctic (published in 2003).
-In 2010, she published a memoir of her years in high school called The Aqua Net Diaries: Big Hair, Big Dreams, Small Town.
+Her first two books were non-fiction narratives, called The Ice Master (published in 2000) and Ada Blackjack: A True Story of Survival in the Arctic (published in 2003).
+In 2010, she published a memoir of her years in high school, called The Aqua Net Diaries: Big Hair, Big Dreams, Small Town.

-She began writing a series of historical novels in 2009.
+She began writing a series of historical novels, in 2009.
 The first, Velva Jean Learns to Drive, was based on a short film of the same name that she had made.
 It won an Emmy Award and the Colin Higgins Award for Screenwriting.
-The series also includes, Velva Jean Learns to Fly, Becoming Clementine and American Blonde.
+The series also includes Velva Jean Learns to Fly, Becoming Clementine, and American Blonde.

-Niven's first young adult novel, All the Bright Places was released in 2015.
-The narrative follows two teenagers, Violet and Finch who are struggling with mental health issues.
+Niven's first young adult novel, All the Bright Places, was released in 2015.
+The narrative follows two teenagers, Violet and Finch, who are struggling with mental health issues.
 It won a 2015 Goodreads choice award for Best Young Adult Fiction and was longlisted for the 2015 Guardian Children's Fiction Prize.
-It has been adapted into a film by Netflix and stars Elle Fanning, Justice Smith, Keegan-Michael Key, Alexandra Shipp, and Luke Wilson.
-Production on the film began in October 2018 and it was released on 28 February 2020.
+It has been adapted into a film by Netflix and stars Elle Fanning, Justice Smith, Alex Haydon, Keegan-Michael Key, Alexandra Shipp, and Luke Wilson.
+Production on the film began in October 2018, and it was released on 28 February 2020.

-She released another bestselling young adult novel in 2016 called Holding Up the Universe, and her third young adult novel, Breathless, was released in September, 2020.
+She released another bestselling young adult novel, in 2016, called Holding Up the Universe, and her third young adult novel, Breathless, was released in September 2020.
+The author released When We Were Monsters in September 2025 and Meet the Newmans in January 2026.